-Dr. Northup, PsyD, MSW is a psychology post-doctoral resident who works with adults and adolescents from diverse backgrounds.
+Dr. Northup, PsyD, MSW is a Licensed Clinical Psychologist who works with adults and adolescents from diverse backgrounds.
 Dr. Northup helps individuals utilize their own strengths and internal resources to achieve mental wellbeing and increased life satisfaction.
 Dr. Northup believes that empathic and accurate care are essential to help individuals feel better and feel empowered through their care.

 As an Arizona native, Dr. Northup has had the privilege to work alongside various community members through professional, personal, and volunteer opportunities in Arizona.
 Dr. Northup has been inspired by the positive mental health outcomes for community members she has observed through her professional line of work.